 2. Offer Incentives

 Incentives have so many benefits, and can really help to boost your employees’ morale.
 Consider offering gift certificates for team members that go the extra mile and don’t underestimate the importance of family.

 Companies that hold regular family picnics of barbecues have a positive image and build stronger relationships with their employees.
 There are many incentive ideas that won’t break the bank so don’t be afraid to get creative.

 - Provide your employees with the best equipment.

-- Mention high-performing employees in your company newsletter.
+- Mention high-performing employees in your newsletter.

 - Order pizza when a large project is finished to say thank you to your team.